gschima17-tech/Repo_Demo_171125/README.md

 ---

 ## 📌 About Me
-- Transitioning into data analytics from [Your Previous Career / Field]
+- Transitioning into data analytics from Civil Service
 - Skilled in **data cleaning, analysis, visualization, and reporting**
 - Eager to solve real-world problems using data-driven insights
 - Always learning and improving my technical and analytical skills